atahanuz/youtube-data/README.md

 ```python
 results = search_youtube_videos('Felsefe', 3,truncate=False)
 ```
-First argument: String to search in youtube
+First argument: String to search in youtube <br>
-Second argument: Number of videos to get
+Second argument: Number of videos to get <br>
-Third argument: Truncate the results to 100 characters if set True
+Third argument: Truncate the results to 100 characters if set True <br>

 After obtaining the results, you can print or save them to a json file.
 ```python